MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/api-authentication-application.md

 1. Open a command prompt, and set CLIENT_ID to your Azure application ID.
 1. Set CLIENT_SECRET to your Azure application secret.
-1. Set TENANT_ID to the Azure tenant ID of the customer that wants to use your app to access Cloud App Security.
+1. Set TENANT_ID to the Azure tenant ID of the customer that wants to use your app to access Defender for Cloud Apps.
 1. Run the following command:

 ```curl